Finding their voice

 How you can help

-The foundation needs to raise $100,000 annually.
-Your contributions help give kids a voice by funding therapy time for children who are uninsured or under-insured; devices that are shared and tested; training for two speech-language pathologists; and and mentorships wtih an occupational therapist.
+Your contributions help give kids a voice by funding therapy time for children who are uninsured or under-insured; devices that are shared and tested; training for two speech-language pathologists; and mentorships with an occupational therapist.

 Donate now »